alexjoverm/blog/source/_posts/How-I-made-a-Progressive-Web-App-out-of-my-Blog.md

 hexo deploy # deploys it to github pages
 ```

-So as before I only needed to do `hexo deploy -g`, which generates the `public` folder and deploys it, now I had to add 2 steps in between for the service worker creation, and with this script is very comfortable to do.
+So as before I only needed to do `hexo deploy -g`, which generates the `public` folder and deploys it, now I had to add 2 steps in between for the service worker creation, and using this script it's very comfortable to do.

 ## Checking out